boraseoksoon/BSAutocomplete/README.md

 <b>That's all!
 Just enjoy BSAutocomplete! :)</b>
 <br>

+## ETC

+BSAutocomplete is built based on the Ramotion/reel-search project.
+Ramotion/reel-search repository URL: https://github.com/Ramotion/reel-search
+(reel-search in BSAutocomplete has been so customized slightly that it is different.)

 ## Installation

+We recommend using CocoaPods to install the library.
 BSAutocomplete is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: